dragonfire535/xiao/README.md

 ## Installing

-> Only Linux-based systems can run Xiao.
-She will (probably) not run on Windows or Mac without significant changes.

 ### Filling Out `.env`
 #### Discord-related info
 * `XIAO_TOKEN` is the token of your bot.
 You can get this at the [Discord Developer Portal](https://discord.com/developers/applications).